ms-iot/iot-core-azure-dm-client/docs/application-management.md

     "microsoft" : {
         "management" : {
             "apps" : {
-                "DogFeeder_80615fge" : null
+                "DogFeeder_80615fge" : null,
+                "?" {
+                    "store": true,
+                    "nonStore": false
                 }
             }
         }
     }
+}
 </pre>

-After this, the reported properties look like this:
+Given that the DogFeeder application is a nonStore application, after setting the above desired properties, the reported properties look like this:

 <pre>
 "reported" : {